Sybqu/JTP-2/custom_challenges/Digital Foreiscs/Forensics.md

 # 1. Extraction strat
 > volatility --profile=Win7SP1x64 -f memory.raw consoles <br>
   #### flag 1
-> volatility --profile=Win7SP1x64 -f memory.raw filescan <br>
+- volatility --profile=Win7SP1x64 -f memory.raw filescan <br>
 #### flag 2
 - Provided GIMP file
- - Needed to set height width and offset of the image
+ 1. Needed to set height width and offset of the image
-  - Calculations: File size / 3 bytes (for RGB)
+ 2. Calculations: File size / 3 bytes (for RGB)
-   > Filter out realistic screen resolutions
+ 3. Filter out realistic screen resolutions
-   > Edit offset till the image makes sense
+ 4. Edit offset till the image makes sense
 #### flag 3
 - While running ps list in the volatility found Winrar.exe running
-  > Expanded on that process that led me to "important.rar" <Br>
+  1. Expanded on that process that led me to "important.rar" <Br>
-  > Important.rar was password protected <br>
+  2. Important.rar was password protected <br>
-  > The password was Alyssa's hash in all caps <br>
+  3. The password was Alyssa's hash in all caps <br>
-  > Used hashdump command to get the hash and complete the challenge
+  4. Used hashdump command to get the hash and complete the challenge

 # NOTE
-- i know this is a bit hurried since im travelling and had to manage everything ill properly fix it as soon as possible

 ## BASH DUMP
 ```bash